Our-Island/invertoTimer/README.md

 Please use GitHub Issues for bug reports and feature requests.
-When reporting a bug, include your Velocity version, the invertoTimer version, your `config.yml` and `timer.yml`, and the relevant console logs.
-This makes it much easier to reproduce and fix the problem.
+When reporting a bug, include your Velocity version, the invertoTimer version, your `config.yml` and `timer.yml`, and the relevant console logs so the issue can be reproduced.

+---

 ## Contributing

 Contributions are welcome.
 Fork the repository, create a feature branch, and keep changes focused and easy to review.
-When opening a Pull Request, describe what changed, why the change is needed, and how to test it.
+When opening a Pull Request, explain what changed, why it changed, and how to test it.

-If your changes affect configuration structure or i18n text, please update the README, the example configuration files, and the language files when necessary.
+If your changes affect configuration structure or i18n, please update the README, the example configs, and language files when needed.

+---

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/Our-Island/invertoTimer/blob/master/LICENSE) file for details.